Yom Kippur War: Lead up to the war

-In the week leading up to Yom Kippur, the Egyptian army staged a week-long training exercise adjacent to the Suez Canal.
+In the week leading up to Yom Kippur, the Egyptian Army staged a week-long training exercise adjacent to the Suez Canal.
 Israeli intelligence, detecting large troop movements towards the canal, dismissed them as mere training exercises.
 Movements of Syrian troops towards the border were also detected, as were the cancellation of leaves and a call-up of reserves in the Syrian army.
-These activities were considered puzzling, but not a threat because Israeli intelligence suggested they would not attack without Egypt and Egypt would not attack until the weaponry they wanted arrived.
+These activities were considered puzzling but not a threat because Israeli intelligence suggested they would not attack without Egypt, and Egypt would not attack until the weaponry they wanted arrived.
 Despite this belief, Israel sent reinforcements to the Golan Heights.
 These forces were to prove critical during the early days of the war.

-On September 27 to 30, two batches of reservists were called up by the Egyptian army to participate in these exercises.
-Two days before the outbreak of the war, on October 4, the Egyptian command publicly announced the demobilization of part of the reservists called up during September 27 to lull Israeli suspicions.
+On 27 to 30 September, two batches of reservists were called up by the Egyptian Army to participate in these exercises.
+Two days before the outbreak of the war, on 4 October, the Egyptian command publicly announced the demobilization of part of the reservists called up during 27 September to lull Israeli suspicions.
 Around 20,000 troops were demobilized, and subsequently some of these men were given leave to perform the Umrah (pilgrimage) to Mecca.

 According to Egyptian General El-Gamasy, "On the initiative of the operations staff, we reviewed the situation on the ground and developed a framework for the planned offensive operation.
 We studied the technical characteristics of the Suez Canal, the ebb and the flow of the tides, the speed of the currents and their direction, hours of darkness and of moonlight, weather conditions, and related conditions in the Mediterranean and Red sea."
 He explained further by saying: "Saturday 6 October 1973 (10 Ramadan 1393) was the day chosen for the September–October option.
 Conditions for a crossing were good, it was a fast day in Israel, and the moon on that day, 10 Ramadan, shone from sunset until midnight."
 The war coincided that year with the Muslim month of Ramadan, when many Muslim soldiers fast.
 On the other hand, the fact that the attack was launched on Yom Kippur may have helped Israel to more easily marshal reserves from their homes and synagogues because roads and communication lines were largely open, easing the mobilization and transportation of the military.

 Despite refusing to participate, King Hussein of Jordan "had met with Sadat and Assad in Alexandria two weeks before.
 Given the mutual suspicions prevailing among the Arab leaders, it was unlikely that he had been told any specific war plans.
 But it was probable that Sadat and Assad had raised the prospect of war against Israel in more general terms to feel out the likelihood of Jordan joining in."